solectrus/hosting/guide/external-server/README.md

 - Select "Add server"
 - Location: Select a location near you
 - Image: Select "Apps", then "Docker CE"
-- Type: The smallest machine is enough, so select "CX11" (x86) or "CAX11" (Arm64)
+- Type: The smallest machine is enough, so select "Arm64" architecture and then "CAX11"
 - SSH-Key: If you already have an SSH key, you can add it here to avoid struggling with SSH password.
 Otherwise, leave it blank.
-- Order (for less than 5€ per month)
+- Order (for €4,51 per month)

 ### b) First Login